Izzy Slapawitz: Maple Leaf Wrestling

-On November 15, 1981, Smith and Doug Vines made a one-time appearance in Maple Leaf Wrestling for their 50th anniversary show at Maple Leaf Gardens where they lost to Mike Davis and Tony Parisi.
+On November 15, 1981, Smith and Doug Vines made a one-time appearance in Maple Leaf Wrestling for their 50th anniversary show at Maple Leaf Gardens; they lost to Mike Davis and Tony Parisi.
 Smith had been sent to Canada by Mulligan for a one-time appearance.
 However, the Tunney family were so impressed by Smith that they made him an offer to work in the Toronto wrestling territory the morning he was checking out of his hotel.
 Smith declined the offer as he did not want to move his family to Canada.
 While at the show, Smith was photographed backstage with Charlie Fulton and Mike Miller watching Big John Studd demonstrating a facerake on Doug Vines.
 The photo became part of a feature story entitled "The John Studd School of Rulebreaking" which was published in The Wrestler several months later.
 Stu Saks later claimed that one of the few articles he had pulled from the Apter magazines was an Izzy Slapowitz story written by then columnist Steve Farhood.